JohnnyAstrom/Wordle-Fullstack/README.md

 # About the Project

-This is a Wordle-inspired game built as a full-stack application using **React** and **Express**.
+This is a Wordle-inspired game built as a full-stack application using **React**, **Express** and **MongoDB**.

 The game gives real-time feedback on every guessed letter, includes a highscore list with filters and sorting, and offers an optional timed mode.
+All highscores are saved in a MongoDB Atlas database for better performance and scalability.

 ---